will62794/will62794.github.io/_posts/2026-04-03-autonomous-protocol-proofs.markdown

 ---

-Writing formal proofs for distributed protocols is incredibly tedious and in almost all cases not worth the effort.
+Writing formal proofs for distributed protocols is tedious and usually not worth the effort for real-world systems.
 In general, you have to come up with an [*inductive invariant*](https://web.eecs.umich.edu/~barisk/public/i4.pdf) which is already a very difficult task.
 At least a [few](https://academiccommons.columbia.edu/doi/10.7916/fexf-nt82/download) [separate](https://deepblue.lib.umich.edu/items/814d66d3-150c-4b14-9685-5456a5405b04) [PhD theses](https://www.wisdom.weizmann.ac.il/~padon/oded_padon_phd_thesis.pdf) were entirely devoted to automating this task in the past few years, and they still usually don't scale beyond protocols of a moderate size.
 After coming up with an inductive invariant, you then also need to prove that invariant is actually inductive, which on its own can be another difficult task.
 In most cases, even automating this checking step is [undecidable](https://cs.nyu.edu/~apanda/assets/papers/pldi16.pdf).

-If you can't hand the proof of an inductive invariant to an SMT solver and have it automatically solved, you need to put in some manual effort to essentially write a detailed proof yourself, with the help of a proof assistant.
-Doing this kind of proof in TLA+ via the TLA+ proof system (TLAPS) is feasible, but a major challenge for any nontrival protocols.
+If you can't give the inductive invariant to an SMT solver and have it automatically solved, you need to put in some manual effort to essentially write a detailed proof yourself, with the help of a proof assistant.
+In TLA+, doing this kind of proof via the [TLA+ proof system](https://proofs.tlapl.us/doc/web/content/Home.html) (TLAPS) is feasible, but a major challenge for any nontrival protocols.

 In some [prior research](https://will62794.github.io/assets/papers/nfm26-interactive-verif.pdf), we worked on better ways to come up with inductive invariants, and one product of this work was an [inductive invariant](https://github.com/will62794/autoproofs/blob/b61461f42b530232af2f039851a80f1120dc8046/AbstractRaft_IndProofs_test.tla#L10-L23) for an [abstract specification](https://github.com/will62794/autoproofs/blob/main/AbstractRaft.tla) of the Raft protocol in TLA+.